Bamban: History

+Precolonial history

 The site of Bamban was originally a vast track of wild land extending eastward; and on the west side, composed of forested foothills and mountains lush with tall trees extending deep into the Zambales ranges.
 The thick forest and mountains were then inhabited by the Aetas (locally known as Baluga), and the Zambal, both of whom subsisted only on fishing and native or wild animals which abounded in the place.
 Occasionally, traders from Pampanga and the Tagalog provinces braved the wilderness to go northward to Capas and Tarlac.

 Before the advent of the Spanish era, small settlers came, attracted by the fertile land sustained by the river.
 The settlers started small clearings in the thick growth of bamban plants which covered vast portions of the land bordering the river a small distance from the foothills.
 Because of these plants, the place was eventually named Bamban.

+Spanish colonial era

-About 1700, Augustinian Recollects came and established the Mission de Pueblos de Bamban.
+During the Spanish colonial era, about 1700, Augustinian Recollects came and established the Mission de Pueblos de Bamban.
 Originally a part of Pampanga, in 1837, a new boundary line was established, thereby permanently making Bamban part of the province of Tarlac.

 Official recognition as a town was sanctioned by the gobernadorcillos in Tarlac town.
 Don Martín Sibal was subsequently appointed head and commissioned with the rank of "Capitán".
 Among the first settlers were the Sibal, Lugtu, Dayrit, Macale, Vergara, Manipon, Gonzales, and de la Cruz clans.

 During the revolution of 1896, Bamban was one of the first towns to take up arms against the Spaniards.
 Northwest of the town situated among the hills are remnants of strongholds built by Bambanenses who joined Gen. Servillano Aquino in the uprising in Tarlac.
 Up to this time, a portion of the foothills in the area is called "Batiawan" or look-out point.

+American colonial era

 When the Americans came in 1900, the pueblo gradually grew into a town.
 The Bamban Sugar Central was established.
 Don Pablo Lagman was the first to be appointed presidente and Don Laureano Campo as vice-presidente under the American military government.
 Other prominent families then took over the helm of government.
 During the Commonwealth era, the Sibals, the Lumboys, the Santoses, the Punsalangs, to mention a few, enjoyed political power until the outbreak of World War II.
 The whole población was devastated and burned during the liberation.
 Rebuilding began despite the ongoing fighting in the mountains.
 Growth was fast because of proximity of Clark Air Base.
 However, prominent families left the town for the city to establish big business and names for themselves.